 4. Grassalkovich Palace

 Since 1996, the Grassalkovich Palace has been the residence of the President of Slovakia and consequently is not open to the public.
-Nevertheless, you can visit the surrounding palace garden, built in the French style and that has been restored to its former glory.
-Grassalkovich Palace is a great photo opportunity and is just a site to see but not the biggest attraction in Bratislava.
+Nevertheless, you can visit the surrounding palace garden, built in the French style, and which has been restored to its former glory.
+Grassalkovich Palace and its environs provide a great photo opportunity.

 5. Wander Around the Old Town